dpereira/NathanJamesToolbox/README.md

 	200

 **Create a list of data in an Airtable column**

-Returns a list of row data based on the Airtable column.
+- Returns a list of row data based on the Airtable column.

+Example:

 	>>># create_list(url, column)
 	>>> _airtable = nj.airtableToolbox('abcdefg', 'xyzApiKey')